 - Inadequate nutrition: Inadequate nutrition means that your body is not getting enough energy from the foods you eat.
 Even eating regular amounts of food may not be enough for a very active person to maintain a normal weight.
 Some girls don’t eat enough calories throughout the day, and others don’t eat enough healthy fats.
 Healthy nutrition is needed to have regular periods and normal estrogen levels.
 If you lose weight, you are especially likely to skip periods.
-Some girls with the Female Athlete Triad also have an eating disorder such as anorexia nervosa or bulimia.
-When a girl or young woman with anorexia nervosa or bulimia does too much exercise, she is putting an extreme strain on her body.
+Some girls also have an eating disorder such as anorexia nervosa or bulimia.
+When a young woman with anorexia nervosa or bulimia exercises too much, she is putting an extreme strain on her body.

 - Amenorrhea: This is defined as the absence of menstrual periods for longer than 6 months.
-This lack of menstrual periods can happen when there is weight loss, disordered eating, or intense training or exercise.
-A certain percentage of body fat is healthy for the body, and girls will stop their periods if their weight drops to an unhealthy level, or their nutrition is not balanced.
+This lack of menstrual periods can happen when there is significant weight loss, disordered eating, or intense training or exercise.
+A certain percentage of body fat is needed to maintain a healthy weight and strong bones.
+Girls will stop having their periods if their weight drops to an unhealthy level, or their nutrition is not balanced.
 Having your period every 2 to 3 months or very light periods is a sign that you are not taking in enough nutrients.
-A healthy weight is especially important for you to have normal levels of the female hormone estrogen.
+A healthy weight is especially important for your body to make enough of the female hormone, “estrogen.”
 Normal levels of estrogen are important for your body to absorb calcium (a mineral your body needs to build strong bones).
-Not enough estrogen can cause low bone mass.
+Low levels of estrogen can cause low bone mass.

 - Low Bone Mass: This is when your bones are weaker than they should be.
-Although physical activity helps to build a healthy skeleton and strong bones, too much exercise can cause problems if you are not having regular periods and normal estrogen levels.
+Although physical activity helps to build a healthy skeleton and strong bones, too much exercise can cause problems if you don’t have regular periods and normal estrogen levels.
 Everyone (teen girls especially) needs the right balance of exercise, body weight, calcium intake, vitamin D, and estrogen levels to have healthy bones.

 What health problems can the Female Athlete Triad cause in the future?

-Each of the three conditions (inadequate nutrition, amenorrhea, and low bone mass) are serious problems that can cause problems in the future and need medical care.
-Even if you only have one or two of the conditions, it’s important to talk about them with your healthcare provider.
-For example; athletes may eat a healthy diet and yet still skip menstrual periods and be at risk of low bone mass.
+Each of the three conditions (inadequate nutrition, amenorrhea, and low bone mass) are serious conditions that can cause health problems in the future and the need for special medical care.
+Even if you only have one or two of the conditions, it’s important to talk about them with your health care provider.
+For example, athletes may eat a healthy diet yet still skip menstrual periods and be at risk of low bone mass.

 Disordered eating can cause heart problems such as an irregular heartbeat, muscle weakness or fatigue, fainting, and loss of concentration with school work and athletics.

-Amenorrhea is a sign that your body is not functioning properly.
+Amenorrhea (no periods) is a sign that your body is not functioning properly.
 The biggest concern is that low estrogen levels may result in low bone mass.

-The teen years are the most important time in a girl’s life for developing normal, strong bones.
-Girls should add half of the bone mass that they will have for their lifetime during their teen years.
-Very little bone mass is added after you are 20 years old, and so the teen years are very important for getting the right amount of bone for your lifetime.
+The teen years are the most important time in a girl’s life for developing healthy and strong bones for the future.
+Girls should add half of the bone mass that they will have for their lifetime during their teen years because very little bone mass is added after you are 20 years old.

 How will I know if I have low bone mass?

-If you are skipping periods and your health care provider is worried about low bone mass, he/she may suggest that you have a test that tells whether your bones have lost thickness or strength.
+If you are skipping periods and your health care provider is worried about low bone mass, he/she may suggest that you have a test that can tell whether your bones have lost thickness or strength.
 One of these tests is called a DXA (Dual Energy X-Ray Absorptiometry) scan.
 It’s a painless test that uses low radiation waves to take a picture of your bones.
-The test results tell your health care provider whether you have more or less bone mass than other girls your age.
+The test results allow your health care provider to assess whether you have more or less bone mass compared to other girls your age.